Tropical cyclone basins: Northwestern Pacific Ocean

-The Northwest Pacific Ocean is the most active basin on the planet, accounting for one-third of all tropical cyclone activity.
+The Northwest Pacific Ocean, or Western North Pacific, is the most active basin on the planet, accounting for one third of all tropical cyclone activity.
 Annually, an average of 25.7 tropical cyclones in the basin acquire tropical storm strength or greater; also, an average of 16 typhoons occurred each year during the 1968–1989 period.
 The basin occupies all the territory north of the equator and west of the International Date Line, including the South China Sea.
 The basin sees activity year-round; however, tropical activity is at its minimum in February and March.

-Tropical storms in this region often affect China, Hong Kong, Macau, Japan, Korea, Philippines, Taiwan and Vietnam, plus numerous Oceanian islands such as Guam, the Northern Marianas and Palau.
-Sometimes, tropical storms in this region affect Laos, Thailand, Cambodia and even Singapore, Malaysia and Indonesia.
+Tropical storms in this region often affect China, Hong Kong, Japan, the Koreas, Macau, Philippines, Taiwan and Vietnam, plus numerous Oceanian islands such as Guam, the Northern Marianas and Palau.
+Sometimes, tropical storms in this region are powerful and long lasting enough to affect the more inland South East Asian nations of Laos, Thailand, and Cambodia, and in extreme cases, even the equatorial nations of Singapore, Brunei, Malaysia, and Indonesia.
 The coast of China sees the most landfalling tropical cyclones worldwide.
-The Philippines receives an average of 6–7 tropical cyclone landfalls per year, with Super Typhoon Haiyan being the strongest and most powerful to date since its landfall in November 8, 2013.
+The Philippines receives an average of 6–7 tropical cyclone landfalls per year, with typhoons Haiyan and Goni in 2013 and 2020 being the strongest and most powerful landfalling storms to date.